appfoundry/Reliant/README.md

 @end
 ```

-In this very simple example we have a concept of a `StringProvider` which will generate some strings shown by various
+In this very simple example we have the concept of a `StringProvider` which will generate some strings shown by various
-view in our application.
+views in our application.
 We configure Reliant to create a "singleton" instance of this string provider.
 The reason why
 you would use dependency injection is that you can avoid hard dependencies to implementations.
 That's why we have
 a `StringProvider` protocol.
 The configuration will create an actual implementation instance, but that instance is hidden
 from the actual dependent application code.
 In this case we use the `DefaultStringProvider`.

 #### Bootstrapping a context

-Bootstrapping a context is now very simple.
+Bootstrapping a context is very simple.
 Since we have a configuration for a context which is meant to be used
 throughout the entire application, we will bootstrap this context in the application delegate.

 ```objective-c